Mekacher-Anis/Wildfires-RL/README.md

 # Fighting wildfires with Reinforcement Learning

 This project offers a [Gymnasium](https://gymnasium.farama.org/index.html) environment that simulates a wildfire and an agent that can do various actions in order to put-out the fire.
+See [Why](#why)?!

 ## Setup
 1. Create vitual python environment